tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/使用 SCF 自动刷新被 CDN 缓存的 COS 资源_intl.md

 ## Introduction
-This document describes how to automatically purge the cached files specified on the CDN using Serverless Cloud Function (SCF) when you're uploading objects with Tencent Cloud's COS, so that the CDN can automatically obtain the updated resources.
+This document describes how to automatically purge the cached files specified on the CDN using Serverless Cloud Function (SCF) when you upload objects with Tencent Cloud's COS, so that the CDN can automatically obtain updated resources.

 >!You need to follow CDN’s API request rate limit when using this feature.
 For information, see [Purge Cache](https://cloud.tencent.com/document/product/228/6299#url-.E5.88.B7.E6.96.B0).